gsbdarc/rcpedia/docs/_user_guide/best_practices_screen.md

 ```

 If you are actively printing to the console in your script, you may notice that you cannot scroll up through the log of print statements when you are in a screen.
-In order to activate the "scroll mode", you can use the keyboard shortcut `ctrl + a` and then hit `esc`.
+In order to activate the "scroll mode", you can use the keyboard shortcut ++ctrl+a++ and then hit ++esc++.
 In this mode, you can peruse through your print statements with the up and down arrow keys.
-Once you are finished scrolling, you can exit out of the mode by hitting the `q` or `esc` keys.
+Once you are finished scrolling, you can exit out of the mode by hitting the ++q++ or ++esc++ keys.

 ## Potential technical issues